Responsible Freedom Respects Boundaries

 Freedom and Government

-My guess is all government philosophies, even democracy, succumb to fearing the freedom of the people.
+My guess is all people in government, even democracy, succumb to fearing the freedom of the people.
 That fear ultimately drives how invasive they are with the population.

-A legitimate, role of government is to protect the people.
-That role works against the people, though, when government leaders focus on the “countless” terrible things out there that will hurt the government and/or the people.
+A legitimate role of government is to protect the people.
+That role works against the people, though, when government leaders focus on the “countless” terrible things out there that could "hurt" the government and/or the people.

 When that fear grows, the ruling elite create laws that choose what is “best” for the people.
 Most often the creation of the law is driven by the belief that the people aren't intelligent enough to know what is right and good.

-Then regulations multiply which remove individual freedom.
+Then regulations multiply which remove individual freedom and set inappropriate boundaries.
 If there is a benefit from the control, the people will more easily tolerate it.
 If not, they eventually fight it.

 And, of course, those who are irresponsible with their freedom, cry for more freedom for themselves, which encroaches on the freedom for others.
 That creates freedom for some to the detriment of others.
-Then those in power create more regulations and expand the government to enforce the laws.
+Irresponsible freedom wants NO boundaries on itself, but does want boundaries on others who might try to limit their freedom.
+If that is the attitude of those in power, they no longer see freedom for all, only freedom for their ideology.

 Freedom and Individual Rights